SyntaxErrohit/roman-numeral-converter/README.md

 # roman-numeral-converter

-converts roman numerals to integers in python
+yet another short code to converts roman numerals to integers in python.. self explanatory :)